Rubén Duarte

-Rubén Duarte Sánchez (born 18 October 1995) is a Spanish professional footballer who plays for Liga MX club UNAM.
+Rubén Duarte Sánchez (born 18 October 1995) is a Spanish professional footballer who plays for Liga MX club Pumas.
 Mainly a left-back, he can also play as a central defender.

 He made his La Liga debut with Espanyol, and spent most of his career with Alavés, totalling 231 appearances in seven seasons.

 Club career

 Espanyol

 Born in Almería, Andalusia, Duarte joined RCD Espanyol's youth system in 2009, aged 13, after spells at Los Molinos CF and Polideportivo Ejido.
 In 2012, he was linked to Manchester City, and made his senior debut with the reserves in the Segunda División B.

-On 7 January 2015, Duarte made his first-team debut, playing the full 90 minutes in a 2–1 away loss against Valencia CF in that season's Copa del Rey.
+On 7 January 2015, Duarte made his first-team debut, playing the full 90 minutes in a 2–1 away loss against Valencia CF in the round of 16 of the Copa del Rey.
 His maiden La Liga appearance occurred on 8 February, against the same opponent and with the same scoreline, but at the Estadi Cornellà-El Prat.

 Duarte renewed his contract with the Catalan club on 11 June 2015, signing until 2019 and being promoted to the main squad.